dbills777/derricksblog/src/pages/blog/2021-01-30-blog-post-advanced-git-blog-post.md

   ![feature](/img/feature-3commts.png "feature")

+Now switching back to the MAIN branch and creating 3 more commits on MAIN, leaves the FEATURE1 branch connected to the second MAIN commit as its base.
+Meaning FEATURE1 contains only the changes from main up to the second commit, its head is now at 5 commits.

+Switching back to FEATURE1 and creating 3 more commits on it, exactly like on the main branch leaves, two branches with separate commits that are unaware of each other.

+Rebasing the FEATURE1 branch on the current MAIN branch will change the location of the initial branch to the current HEAD of MAIN allowing us to keep a clean history of all the changes made to MAIN while FEATURE1 was Branched off of it, creating a straight line continuous history for this example project.

 What are some advantages and disadvantages of git rebase?
 (At least 2 of each)

 * When shouldn't you use git rebase?
 Why?

 Create a new repo and demonstrate your knowledge of the following items with screenshots:

 * A rebase merge
 * An interactive rebase merge
 * When you shouldn't rebase with a remote repo.

 ### git reset, checkout, and revert

 Answer the following questions:

 * What is git reset?
 * * What is the difference between hard, mixed and soft?
 * What is git checkout?
 * What is git revert?
 * In what ways are these commands the same and what ways are they different?
 * When would you use reset, checkout, or revert?
 Why?

 Create a new repo and demonstrate your knowledge of the following items with screenshots:

 * a git reset
 * a get checkout
 * * a commit
   * a file
 * a get revert

 ### git submodules

 Answer the following questions:

 * What are git submodules?
 * When would you use a submodule?
 * What are the advantages and disadvantages of git submodules?

 Please be complete and clear when answering the above questions.